apostrophecms/apostrophe-documentation/docs/modules/apostrophe-search/index.md

 ### enableFilters()

 ### indexPage(*req*, *callback*)
+This method implements the search results page.
+It populates `req.data.docs` and provides pagination via `req.data.currentPage` and `req.data.totalPages`, not to be confused with `req.data.totalDocs` which is the total number of documents matching the search.
+The filters configured for the module are respected.
 ### beforeIndex(*req*, *callback*)
 Called before each page of search results is rendered; override hook
 ### dispatchAll()